-A dog that has acquired hip dysplasia will need to be carefully managed via weight control (keeping dog from growing overweight) and exercise control (not too strenuous to cause discomfort or inflammation).
+A dog that has acquired hip dysplasia will need to be carefully managed via weight control (keeping the dog from growing overweight) and exercise control (not too strenuous to cause discomfort or inflammation).
 There is medical treatment available, and even surgery, which has good success rates but the costs can be high.

-- Hereditary cataracts (also known as juvenile cataracts) affect puppies as young as three months old, and causes anything from a mild decrease in vision to complete blindness.
+- Hereditary cataracts (also known as juvenile cataracts) affect puppies as young as three months old and cause anything from a mild decrease in vision to complete blindness.

 Detection is not possible for newborn puppies.
 Eye issues affect a small percentage of huskies (less than 10%) and you can minimize the chance of acquiring a puppy with eye issues by talking to the breeder before adoption.

-A good breeder will be up front and honest and although no breeder can say their animals are 100% perfect, they might be able to provide some sort of guarantee against certain conditions.
-Any breeder you deal with should be able to supply paperwork to establish the blood line of your animal as well as genetic test results explaining potential defects present in the puppy.
+A good breeder will be upfront and honest and although no breeder can say their animals are 100% perfect, they might be able to provide some sort of guarantee against certain conditions.
+Any breeder you deal with should be able to supply paperwork to establish the bloodline of your animal as well as genetic test results explaining potential defects present in the puppy.

 If you are looking for a husky breeder check out our breeder directory to see if there is a breeder near you.
 There is a breeder directory for those within the USA, plus another for our international visitors.